IT ALL STARTED WITH A DREAM:

 any size or kind would further the cause and it is vital to the success of Rosegate..

-The Vision: Our neighbor has several buildings on a few more acres adjacent to us and he may just be persuaded to help us achieve Phase One.
-Purchasing what will be (hoping) Rosegate.
+Our neighbor has several buildings on a few more acres adjacent to us and he may just be persuaded to help us achieve Phase One.
+Purchasing what will be an expanded Rosegate.

 Three outbuildings of various sizes that with proper renovations would afford the